The TU Delft Solar Boat Team presents the design of the first Dutch solar boat for the open sea.

 Completely new design for the open sea

-Now that the design of the trimaran has been completed, the team starts with the production.
+Now that the design of the trimaran has been completed, the team will start with the production.
 "After five months, our design is complete: All the sub-systems have been perfected and we have carefully considered every detail.
 The next challenge is the production phase, the actual realization of this design", says the Team Manager Kristian.
-In just three months, the solar boat is fully produced and assembled so that the boat can defy the waters for the first time in the spring.
-The next months, the team will test and optimize the boat, so that at the start of July it will be ready to battle against world-class boats during The Offshore Challenge, the world-championships for solar boats, in Monaco.
-They will not only compete for the world title, the students will also do a world record attempt at the end of July by crossing The Channel as the fastest solar boat ever.
+In just three months, the solar boat will be fully produced and assembled so that the boat can defy the waters for the first time in the spring.
+In the next months after, the team will test and optimize the boat, so that at the start of July it will be ready to battle against world-class boats during The Offshore Challenge, the world-championships for solar boats, in Monaco.
+Not only will they compete for the world title, the students will also go for a world record attempt at the end of July by crossing The Channel as the fastest solar boat ever.
 The team hopes to show how powerful sustainable energy can be at sea.

 TU Delft Solar Boat Team

 The current team consists of a group of 26 students from ten different faculties at the TU Delft.
 Since its foundation in 2006, the TU Delft Solar Boat Team has been trying to inspire the maritime sector to become more sustainable.
 Until this year, the students participated in races for solar boats on inland waters.
-With this they have shown what a student team can achieve through the innovative use of solar energy.
+In this way, they have shown what a student team can achieve through the innovative use of solar energy.
 This is the first year that they are taking on the offshore challenge.
-The team wants to show that a lot is possible with sustainable techniques, even on the open sea.
+The team wants to show that a lot is possible with sustainable technology, even on the open sea.
 Furthermore, not one, but three passengers can sail in the boat this year.
-This is a big step towards passenger shipping, which shows the team that sailing on solar energy is also a viable option.
+This is a big step towards passenger shipping, which will show that sailing on solar energy is also a viable option.